 Source: CGS, 2022; ESRI, 2022; PlaceWorks, 2023.
-Note: This map is included for informational purposes and is not adopted as part of this General Plan.

 GOAL S-3 Protect the community from unreasonable risk to life and property caused by flood hazards.

 Policy S 3.1 Development within Floodplains.
 Protect new development and substantial retrofits within a floodplain by requiring the lowest finish floor elevation to be above the applicable floodwater elevation or by incorporating other flood-proofing measures consistent with Federal Emergency Management Agency (FEMA) regulations, OneShoreline guidance, the City's Floodplain Management Ordinance, and other City policy documents.